InkblotSoftware/aisutil/README.md

 this to their own value, at least for a time.
 Some equipment like modern fishing gear also broadcasts on AIS, and generally uses a standard MMSI for all units.
-Due to these factors - accidental and malicious - 'MMSI sharing' is a somewhat common phenomenon, where two senders create a non-sensical set of information when filtered to that MMSI.
+Due to these factors - accidental and malicious - 'MMSI sharing' is a rare but present phenomenon, where two senders create a non-sensical set of information when filtered to that MMSI.
 For tracks this manifests as a vessel appearing to 'teleport' back and forth between two completely unrelated locations every few seconds.

-The standard practice for disambiguating two tracks broadcasting as one is to define a concept of 'irrational movement' which no physical vehicle could undertake, typically just an extremely high speed.
-The track can be walked by increasing timestamp and split into two tracks whenever such an irrational movement is encountered; often messages are annotated with an integer ID specifying the separated track within that MMSI track.
-This software will gain this functionality by default in the very near future.
+This software implements a fairly simple splitter, based on the fact that vessels cannot reasonably be expected to travel at more that 100 metres per second between transmissions (this also includes helicopters).
+As new messages are provided for an MMSI they're allocated to an already existing 'mmsi_geotrack' if possible, according to this measure, or used as the basis for a new one if not.
+(Where several geotracks are valid, the closest last transmission wins).
+Each geotrack has an integer ID, extending the MMSI.
+This stragegy works quite well, as long as the data is provided in strictly increasing time order; if your data is not then you'll want to take the values here with a large pinch of salt.
+See `src/aisutil/geotracks.d` for more detailed documentation of the process.

 Ship types
 ----------